PurdueECE264/2020FallProblems-Lu/README.md

 REQUEST SPECIFIC GRADE
 ======================

-In exceptionally rare situations, a students can request a specific grade, regardless of the student's actual performance.
+In exceptionally rare situations, a student can request a specific grade, regardless of the student's actual performance.
 Please fill this form (https://github.com/PurdueECE264/2020FallProblems-Lu/blob/master/GradeRequest.pdf)